Planned maintenance optimization (PMO) takes a continuous improvement approach to streamline your day-to-day maintenance activities.

 - Increased ability to base maintenance approaches on a proven system

-Planned maintenance optimization enables organizations to enjoy benefits similar to RCM but with less analysis, in less time.
-It aims to ensure equipment setbacks are avoided, and maintenance approaches are practical and efficient.
+PM optimization enables organizations to enjoy benefits similar to RCM but with less analysis and in less time.
+It aims to ensure equipment setbacks are avoided and maintenance approaches are practical and efficient.

 Caroline Eisner